dolftax/atlantic/README.md

 # atlantic

-- Manage and monitor containers with a nifty UI
+- Manage and monitor rkt containers with a nifty UI
 - Decoupled webapplication.
 Talk to HTTP APIs directly